My Favorite Yellow Thai Curry

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

-This recipe for Thai Yellow Chicken Curry is based off a seriously addictive curry from a local restaurant!
+This recipe for Thai Yellow Chicken Curry with potatoes is based on a seriously amazing curry from a local restaurant!
 There’s a super easy secret that makes this yellow curry restaurant quality, and it’s as simple as what curry paste you use.
 Serve this savory curry with freshly steamed rice, chopped cilantro, and lime wedges for the best flavor.

 Top down view of a white pot filled with Yellow Curry with half cut off on the left side.

 This is my favorite curry of all time, and I promise I’m not exaggerating.
-I love all curries from all types of cuisines, but this one has always had my heart.
-The inspiration for this one is based on #54 at our local Thai restaurant.
+I love curries from all types of cuisines, but this one has always had my heart.
+The inspiration for this one is based on #54 on the menu at our local favorite Thai restaurant.

 They make a yellow curry enriched with just a hint of peanuts that will keep you coming back again and again for more years than anyone would want to count.